ganeshkonchada/BooksSearchApp/README.md

 # BooksSearchApp

-This app used to add, view, edit, delete books.
+This app used to add, view, edit and delete books.